mark-wiemer/minecraft-bedrock/README.md

 - [Minecraft changelog](https://feedback.minecraft.net/hc/en-us/sections/360001186971-Release-Changelogs): Sometimes when Minecraft changes, our add-ons will break until we make our own changes.
 Always check the changelog!
 - [Regolith](https://bedrock-oss.github.io/regolith): Regolith is an add-on compiler.
 It helps you build complex add-ons without worrying about making mistakes adjusting filenames or doing other tedious work.
 - [Polished Quartz](https://github.com/mark-wiemer/mcbr-polished-quartz): A separate template project for easy copying.

+## Notes on the archive

+This repo has a lot of old projects that are no longer compatible with the latest version of Minecraft.
+I can't promise I'll ever fixup all archived projects, so read that code with caution.

 ### Completed work